salgorog/PRO-scheduler/README.md

 # Pro-scheduler

-This app shows the current day and allows user to save tasks during work hours
+This app shows the current day and allows the user to save tasks during work hours

 ## Made with:
 * HTML